bugsbirb/TridERMly/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/bugsbirb/TridERMly/badge)](https://www.codefactor.io/repository/github/bugsbirb/TridERMly)
 # 🤯 TridERMly
-> I got bored so I decided yk what I wanna try and create a shift/moderation bot and upload it to github.
-> One of those roblox moderation bots.
-> This is just a jump start so if you wanna make a bot like this and you don't wanna go through the hassle for waiting for bots like ERM or Melonly or Trident to add the feature u want or smth.
+> It's a roblox moderation bot that I decided to upload and open source.
+You can use the code to learn off or if you want to you can actually use it in a server.
+> You can contribute to this project if you'd like by opening a pull request; the code has to be quality tho.

 ### .env
 > Make sure to actually remove the comment and rename template.env to .env so it actually works.